A Thirst for Home: A Story of Water across the World is my pick for today’s Perfect Picture Book Friday review.

 Opening pages: “When I was Alemitu (ah-le-mee-too), my name meant world.
 I lived with my emaye, or mama, in a small village in Ehiopia.
 The sun was always smiling down on me and whispered my name with its hot, sticky breath.”

 Why I like this book: This story is about Eva, the adopted daughter of the author.
 From visits with Eva’s birth mother, the author experienced the plight of finding clean water.
 Thousands of children die each day from drinking unsafe water.
-This book brings attention to the scope of this problem and gives readers more information about organizations that offer help.
+This book brings attention to this problem and gives readers more information about organizations that offer help.

 For more book reviews from April 24, 2015, go to author Susanna Hill’s Perfect Picture Book page.